- June 14, 2019

 Blaster Master Zero is a single player and multiplayer arcade shooter game with a science fiction theme.
 It was developed by INTI CREATES CO., LTD. and was released on June 14, 2019.
 It received positive reviews from critics and very positive reviews from players.

-- Faithful remake of the original Blaster Master with improved graphics and gameplay mechanics.
+- Faithful remake of the original NES Blaster Master with added story, quality of life improvements, and expanded content.

-- Engaging mix of side-scrolling and top-down gameplay, providing variety and fun exploration.
+- Enjoyable mix of side-scrolling tank platforming and top-down on-foot shooting gameplay, both well-executed and unique.

 Blaster Master Zero Review